-4.1.1 The OS and System Software
+4.1.1 The OS

-The operating system itself is a large set of programs that mainly run directly on the CPU, that gives the user an inteface to interact with the computer and connected devices, along with a mechanism to run programs, among others.
-The tasks that the OS carries out include:
+The operating system itself is a large set of programs that mainly run directly on the CPU.
+It gives the user an interface for them to interact with the computer, along with carrying out other tasks.
+The OS: